satyamj21/Oblivion/README.md

-# 🧟 ZombieGuard — Intelligent API Defense Platform for Banking
+# 🧟 Oblivion — Intelligent API Defense Platform for Banking

 > **"Antivirus for APIs in a bank"** — Detects hidden, stale, and dangerous zombie APIs, scores their risk, and automates remediation.